-- is offensive
+- Where the information is offensive

-- could endanger public safety, or
+- Where the information could endanger public safety, or

-- is covered by ACNC regulations.
+- Any other circumstances prescribed by the ACNC regulations.

 The ACNC may also decide not to publish details of any warnings we have issued to a charity if: